 In 1978, two members of the 1978 World Cup winning Argentina squad, Ricky Villa and Osvaldo Ardiles were transferred to Spurs.
 This was big news not only because of the quality of the players, but also since it marked the end of a ban that had been in practice for almost 50 years in English football concerning foreign players.
 Ardiles would play ten years for the club and Villa five years, both became very popular among the fans.

 Periods of up and downs

 The next couple of decades were decidedly mixed, with three successful Cup forays standing out in a sea of mediocre league finishes.
 After claiming their final FA Cup in 1990, Tottenham followed it up with League Cup victories in 1999 and 2008.

-In the 2015/16 season Spurs was back in the top and fighting for a league title.
-The team finnished at second place and Harry Kane become the top scorer in Premier League with 25 goals.
+Being mostly an average team in the new league, Spurs was back in the top and fighting for a league title in the 2015/16 season.
+The team finnished at third place and Harry Kane became the top scorer in the Premier League with 25 goals.
 The next seasons league result would be even better, with a second position after Chelsea, so far the best position ever in Premier League for Tottenham.

-The characteristic rooster has always been in Tottenham Hotspur’s logo.
-When the logo was redesign in 1956 more elements was added to it, but the current logo that was adopted in 2006 has restored the simplistic design approach and is quite similar to the original logo.
+The characteristic rooster have always been in Tottenham Hotspur’s logo.
+When the logo was redesign in 1956, more elements were added to it, but the current logo that was adopted in 2006 restored the simplistic design approach and is quite similar to the original logo.

 1901 Winning their first FA Cup title.